marklee77/docker-mailserver/README.md

 ## Todo

+- Spamassassin Config: Some work needs to be done to add spamassassin configuration to ldap.
 - Dovecot Antispam: Offlineimap and mbsync don't work with the dovecot antispam plugin.
 - Vacation Autoresponder: The gnarwl in Xenial packages doesn't support tls,